I'm surrounded by the stuff. Chocolate is everywhere I look:

 In the kids' Halloween bags

 In my mind

-Therefore, it makes the most sense that abstaining from chocolate is my Friday penance of choice.
+Therefore, it makes sense that abstaining from chocolate is a frequent Friday penance of choice.

 And yet, my Lord calls me to perfection.
 Can I attain it in this life?

-I'm no math expert, but I think my virtue will have to grow exponentially for me to make it in my lifetime.
-Some of the saints did it.
+I'm no math expert, but I know that my virtue would have to grow exponentially for me to make it in my lifetime.

-And, when I sit in Adoration of the Blessed Sacrament, when I spend time in prayer, when I feel the presence of Christ, as palpable as the chocolate I crave, I know that I want to reach for the perfection that He is.
+But, when I sit in Adoration of the Blessed Sacrament, when I spend time in prayer, when I feel the presence of Christ, as palpable as the chocolate I crave, I know that I want, at the very least, to reach for the Perfection that He is.

 And so, on Fridays, instead of reaching for chocolate?